Hamed-NKR/MCEM/README.md

 3. Moving the particles based on brownian motions and drag,
 4. Imposing periodic conditions on the boundaries,
 5. Checking for particle collisions over time,
-6. Merging the collided particles as larger clusters,
+6. Attaching the collided particles as larger clusters,
 7. Maintianing the volume fraction by enlarging the main computational domain upon clusteraions,
 8. Exporting and plotting the aggregation data.